On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Spectrally filtered quantum optimization algorithms

-Recall that $H_P$ is normalized so that its ground state energy is $-N$.
 To go further, we need to specify a form for $H_L$.
 For this analysis will choose a new random hypergraph of $N_C$ triples which, critically, has no correlation to the hypergraph of $H_P$; we choose the same $N_C$ as the problem for convenience here but any $O \of{N}$ quantity should be fine.
-We choose the signs of all constraints so that $\ket{L}$ satisfies all of them. $H_L$ is not included in the folding procedure so applied separately in time evolution.
+We choose the signs of the new constraints so that $\ket{L}$ satisfies all of them. $H_L$ is not included in the folding procedure so applied separately in time evolution.
 We then choose $C \of{t = 0}$ such that the initial energy of $\ket{L}$ (defined by $H_{\mathrm{fold}} + C \of{t} H_L$) is well below $-N$ but remains $O \of{N}$.
 Our algorithm simulates appropriately discretized time evolution in the following sequence: \begin{itemize} \item Initialize $\ket{L}$, with $H_{\mathrm{cost}}$ always on, and evolve time smoothly ramping up the transverse field from 0 to $\kappa$ in time $t_r$.
-We assume $t_r$ increases linearly with $N$ and choose $\kappa \leq \kappa_c$; $\kappa_c \simeq 1.3$ for MAX-3-XORSAT but can vary for other problems, and we expect weak variation from one instance to the next.
+We assume $t_r$ increases linearly with $N$ and choose $\kappa \leq \kappa_c$; $\kappa_c \simeq 1.29$ for MAX-3-XORSAT but can vary for other problems, and we expect weak variation from one instance to the next.
 We want to choose $\kappa$ at or just below this value, so we remain in the dressed problem phase (DPP, defined in section~\ref{theorysec}) at all times.
 Leaving and then re-entering the DPP does not mean the algorithm will fail but makes predictions harder.
 This smoothly evolves the state to $\ket{L_D}$, the dressed version of $\ket{L}$. \item Evolve time for a total time $T$, likely also $O \of{N}$, where $C \of{t}$ is smoothly ramped down to zero, ensuring that $\ket{L}$ crosses the hyperspherical shell of ground states of $H_{\mathrm{fold}} = \abs{H_P + A N}/A$.
 Note that this crossing occurs when the ground state energy of $C \of{t} H_L$ is $O \of{-N}$, and if we assume the initial minimum was uncorrelated with the true ground state $\ket{G}$, the mean Hamming distance between $\ket{L}$ and any of the ground states of the folded Hamiltonian is $N/2$ flips.
-Consequently, $H_L$ adds an $O \of{\sqrt{N}}$ energy uncertainty to these states that has no meaningful impact on the approximation ratio. \item Finally, ramp the transverse down to zero smoothly over $t_r$ and measure the system in the $z$ basis.
+Consequently, $H_L$ adds an $O \of{\sqrt{N}}$ energy uncertainty to these states that has no meaningful impact on the approximation ratio.
+The algorithm succeeds if, at this stage, the many-body state transitions into any state near the fold energy through a collective tunneling process, and we predict the dynamics and scaling of this stage in the next section. \item Finally, ramp the transverse down to zero smoothly over $t_r$ and measure the system in the $z$ basis.
 For an appropriate $O \of{1}$ choice of $A$ and a random problem hypergraph, this algorithm will return states with energies close to $A E_{\mathrm{GS}}$ with constant probability.
-We can optionally repeat the algorithm many times, starting from different choices of $\ket{L}$, to ensure a fairer sampling of states in that energy range. \end{itemize} The total gate count of this algorithm is as follows.
-We have a factor of $O \of{N + N_C \; {\rm polylog} \of{N}}$ per timestep for the layers of transverse field, $H_{\mathrm{fold}}$ and $H_L$ terms, which we simplify to $N_C \; {\rm polylog \of{N}}$.
-We obtain, in the worst case, a factor of $O \of{N_C}$ for the number of guesses one needs to make to correctly set the normalization for a chosen $A$.
-We assume, on empirical grounds, that the total quantum evolution time is $O \of{N}$.This choice works well in practice in our simulations, and more intuitively, the very simplest classical optimization routine, steepest descent, requires $O \of{N}$ Hamiltonian calls to halt.
-We do not think it reasonable, ultimately, that a quantum algorithm should perform well with fewer steps per shot.
-Finally, in the worst case we expect a timestep $dt \sim 1/N$, for graphs where a small number of variables connect to significant fractions of the $N_C$ constraints, but $dt$ constant or increasing logarithmically is empirically and intuitively fine in the typical case.
-Taken together, and we emphasize assuming that the algorithm is capable of returning states with $E < A E_{\mathrm{GS}}$ in constant probability, we estimate a total runtime between $O \of{N_C^2 N^2 \; {\rm polylog} \of{N}}$ in the worst case and $O \of{N_C N \; {\rm polylog} \of{N}}$ in more typical cases.
+We can optionally repeat the algorithm many times, starting from different choices of $\ket{L}$, to ensure a fairer sampling of states in that energy range. \end{itemize}